-A recent case, Spinelli v.
-National Football League, highlights the interplay between breach of contract claims and copyright infringement claims.
-83 In Spinelli, a group of sports photographers sued the National Football League (NFL), the news agency that licences photographs of NFL games and other events (Associated Press (AP)) and an online store that sold NFL photographs for copyright infringement and breach of contract, among other claims.
-The plaintiff photographers alleged that AP had exceeded the bounds of its contracts with the photographers by granting a complementary licence to the NFL that purported to grant rights to exploit thousands of plaintiffs' photographs without paying royalties for that use.
+The 2018 case Spinelli v.
+National Football League113 highlights the interplay between breach of contract claims and copyright infringement claims.
+In Spinelli, a group of sports photographers sued the National Football League (NFL), the news agency that licenses photographs of NFL games and other events (Associated Press (AP)), and an online store that sold NFL photographs for copyright infringement and breach of contract, among other claims.
+The plaintiff photographers alleged that AP had exceeded the bounds of its contracts with the photographers by granting a complimentary licence to the NFL that purported to grant rights to exploit thousands of plaintiffs' photographs without paying royalties for that use.